Above: Guango, one of my high disturbance study sites near Cuyuja, Ecuador.

 My study streams are geographically close, but severe environmental gradients cause neighboring streams to differ greatly in their abiotic environments.
 Orographic precipitation and steep topography combine to create flood and landslide-prone streams at mid-elevations (1500-3000 m).
 I have spent three multi-month field seasons in the Napo drainage of Ecuador using observational and experimental approaches to understand how the striking physical variation we see along the Amazon flank of the Andes shapes stream insect communities.

 Project Status: Project ideas presented at annual meeting of the Society for Freshwater Science in 2015, preliminary results presented as an invited talk for the Tropical Biology and Conservation Symposium at Cornell in fall 2017.
-I'll be giving talks about this work at the annual meeting for the Society for Freshwater Science in May 2018 and at the annual meeting of the Ecological Society of America in August 2018.
-Stay tuned!
+I gave talks about this work at the annual meeting for the Society for Freshwater Science in May 2018 and at the annual meeting of the Ecological Society of America in August 2018.
+Stay tuned for the manuscript!

 Yellowstone Cutthroat Trout Population Health